NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### SPI Bus

-SPI devices can be chained together on the same shared bus lines (no flipping of wires), and are typically labeled `MOSI`, `MISO`, and `SCK` (often with an additional `SS`).
-Each SPI device requires its own individual cable-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line low (aka active-low).
+SPI devices can be chained together on the same shared bus lines (no flipping of wires), which are typically labeled `MOSI`, `MISO`, and `SCK` (often with an additional `SS`).
+Each SPI device requires its own individual cable-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line of that device low (aka active-low).
 SPI runs at MHz speeds and is useful for large data block transfers.

 * The `CS` pin may be connected to any digital output pin, but it's common to use `SS` for the first device.
-Additional devices are not restricted to what pin they can or should use.
+Additional devices are not restricted to what pin they can or should use, but given it's a signal pin not using an interrupt-capable pin allows those to be used for interrupt driven mechanisms.
 * The module's `MOSI` line is optional and can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data being ignored).
 * The minimum SPI transfer rate depends on the image resolution used by the camera, with 80x60 displays requiring ~2.2MHz minimum, and 120x60 displays requiring ~8.8MHz minimum, while the maximum SPI transfer rate is 20MHz.
   * The actual SPI transfer rate selected will be the first rate equal to or below 20MHz given the SPI clock divider (i.e. processor speed /2, /4, /8, ..., /128).